Sony A1E OLED 4K HDR Ultra HD TV Review

 HDR performance was very good on this display, delivering strikingly vivid images.

-Input lag is decent on this TV at around 30.0 ms with a 4K signal.
+The input lag is decent on this TV at around 30.0 ms with a 4K signal.
 However, with a 1080p signal, input lag jumps to approximately 47.0 ms which may be a bit too high for competitive gamers.

 Google Assistant, Alexa Voice control.